Evolution Diet canned dog food earns the Advisor’s second-lowest tier rating of 2 stars.

-Evolution Diet canned dog food is a plant-based wet product using a notable amount of peas as its main source of protein, thus earning the brand 2 stars.
+Evolution Diet is a plant-based canned product using a notable amount of peas as its main source of protein, thus earning the brand 2 stars.

 Those looking for a dry vegan product from the same company may wish to visit our review of Evolution Diet dry dog food.